 If you’re generating your own SSL certificates, you may wish to create a certificate that is valid for multiple DNS names.
 Using this approach, you can host multiple SSL sites on a single IP address.
-We assume you’ve completed the steps detailed in our getting started guide, and that you’re logged into your Linode as root via an SSH session.
+We assume you’ve completed the steps detailed in our Setting Up and Securing a Compute Instance , and that you’re logged into your Linode as root via an SSH session.

 Issue the following command to install required packages for OpenSSL, the open source SSL toolkit.

 apt-get update apt-get upgrade apt-get install openssl mkdir /etc/ssl/localcerts

 yum install openssl mkdir /etc/ssl/localcerts

 Generate the Certificate

 openssl.cnf, inserting the following line immediately before the “HOME” entry.
 On Debian and Ubuntu systems this file can found at